 Slideshow image

-How many miles/kilometers of blood vessels are there in an adult human’s circulatory system?
+How many miles/kilometers of blood vessels are in an adult human’s circulatory system?

-According to the Franklin Institute and others, if you laid all of your arteries, veins, and capillaries end-to-end, they would stretch almost 100,000 miles (160,0000 km).
-That’s four times around the circumference of the earth.
+According to LiveScience.com and others, laying all your arteries, veins, and capillaries end-to-end would stretch about 60,000 miles (100,000 kilometers).
+That’s almost 2 ½ times around the circumference of the earth.

-Here’s the point: Although the backbone is essential and foundational for human anatomy, there is a lot more to the body than the backbone.
+Here’s the point: Although the backbone is essential and foundational for human anatomy, there is much more to the body than the backbone.

 More than a backbone

-In addition to the backbone, other bones are needed for a complete skeleton – leg and arm bones, for example.
-Then there are tendons, ligaments, and muscles overlaid with flesh to enable activity.
+In addition to the backbone, other bones are needed for a complete skeleton—leg and arm bones, for example.
+Then, tendons, ligaments, and muscles are overlaid with flesh to enable activity.
 You also need a central nervous system for control.
 And don’t forget the circulatory system for nutrition and cleansing.

 The same is true of the Bible.
-Although the Historical Backbone of the Bible is essential and foundational to the Bible’s ‘anatomy’ there is a lot more to the Bible than the historical backbone.
+Although the Historical Backbone of the Bible is essential and foundational to the Bible’s ‘anatomy,’ there is a lot more to it than the historical backbone or narratives.

 There are other parts of the ‘skeleton’ of historical books that you may not have read yet: Ruth, Esther, 1 and 2 Chronicles, as well as the Gospel accounts by Matthew, Mark, and John.
 All of these supplement and expand what you have already read.

-There are books of wisdom such as Job and Proverbs, as well as 21 epistles or letters in the New Testament (e.g., Romans, 1 and 2 Corinthians, etc.).
-Hearing and acting upon the wisdom of these ancient and holy writings enables the follower of Jesus to live life with God-honoring competence and joy.
+There are books of wisdom, such as Job and Proverbs, as well as 21 epistles or letters in the New Testament (such as Romans, 1 and 2 Corinthians, etc.).
+Hearing and acting upon the wisdom of these ancient and holy writings enables followers of Jesus to live life with God-honoring competence and joy.
 These books are like tendons, ligaments, and muscles that equip the body to act with strength and skill.

 Then there are books written by various prophets, voices for God speaking to various human situations at different times.
 These books include Isaiah, Jeremiah, Ezekiel, and Daniel.
 There are also minor or shorter prophetic books such as Hosea, Jonah, and Zechariah.
 These are calls to action, calls to respond to God.
-Perhaps they are similar to the central nervous system – they express the pain that should make us react and the action that should be taken to make us faithful.
+Perhaps they are similar to the central nervous system—they express the pain we should make us react and the action we should take to make us faithful.

 There are also books such as the Psalms.
 These are like the circulatory system.
 They pump blood through our system for nutrition and cleansing.